 More than 1 billion people use Tencent's social media apps each month.
 They empower users to communicate, share videos, make payments, and shop.
 However, social media is only part of Tencent's global technology empire.

-Here's a closer look at Tencent's massive technology and investment operations.
-We'll also explore what companies it might seek to acquire in the future.
-Knowing what Tencent owns and where it might invest next is an important aspect of research when learning how to invest money in a company.
+Here's a closer look at Tencent's massive technology and investment operations, as well as what companies it might seek to acquire in the future, so you can decide if investing in Tencent is a good choice for you.

 Epic Games